tokiwa-software/fuzion/README.md

  - effect
  - leave out to run test on all backends

-Unless you specified a custom build directory you need to substitute `$BUILD_DIR` by just `build`.
+Unless you specified a custom build directory you need to substitute `_BUILD_DIR_` by just `build`.

 Finally instead of `_TEST_` specify the name of the test.

 Full example:

-    make jvm -C ./build/tests/hello
+    make jvm -C build/tests/hello

 ### Record a test